How To Find Your Sweet Spot When Selling

 You may have heard of the concept of finding your client’s pain point and focusing on that in order to close business.
 This is certainly a popular strategy and when used correctly, it does close business.

-Unfortunately, there are too many people out there that has misinterpreted how to successfully utilize this technique.
+Unfortunately, there are too many people out there that have misinterpreted how to successfully utilize this technique.
 What I’m hearing and experiencing a lot of lately is people creating pain points for prospects and then “selling” themselves as the solution.

 The best analogy I can give is someone taking a piece of paper and making a bunch of small cuts up and down your arms and then saying to you, “Bless your heart, you’re bleeding honey, I can help you with that.”
 In these instances, I want to yell, “Yeah, I’m bleeding because you just cut me.
 I was fine before we started talking.”